FudanVI/benchmarking-chinese-text-recognition/README.md

 [15] Chen J, Li B, Xue X. Scene Text Telescope: Text-Focused Scene Image Super-Resolution.
 CVPR, 2021.

 ## Citation
-Please consider cite this paper if you find it useful in your research.
+Please consider citing this paper if you find it useful in your research.

 ```
 to be filled